NemoAlex/latino/README.md

 ## Features and Limitions

-  * Requirements: Node.js NPM and Gulp
+  * Requirements: Node.js + npm + Gulp
   * Watch local changes and recompile on the fly
   * Compile and compress JS/CSS/HTML in production environment
   * fabfile and nginx config sample
   * Must using Jade in source instead of HTML
   * You can use sass/scss or css
-  * Use NPM to manage JS libs, not Bower
+  * Use npm to manage JS libs, not Bower

 ## Usage

-Install requirements:
+Install Gulp:

 ```
 npm install -g gulp
 ```

-Enter project floder, then:
+In the project floder, install node modules:

 ```
 npm install